Experts in covering pre-existing medical conditions

 Give someone your itinerary

-Whether it’s a friend, family member, or neighbour, it can help to leave your travel plans and emergency contact details with someone at home.
+Whether it’s a friend, family member, or neighbour, it can help to leave your travel plans and emergency contact details with someone at home, especially if you’re travelling solo.

 You’ve arrived, now it’s time to enjoy it!
 A few small habits can help you feel your best while you’re away: